marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/views-handling.md

 ## Running View Instance *(application endpoint)*

 As mentioned, **Auth Service** only performs checks and delegates Views related business logic to **View Manager** component.
-Therefore it's that component who is in the power of saying what's needed in the request.
+Therefore it's that component which is in the power of saying what's needed in the request.

 For the sake of completness, we show it here as it's the **Auth Service** that is being requested (**View Manager** does not have `View Instances` related endpoints publicly accessible).